 - Your eviction notice does not contain the required information;

-- You were not given the notice to terminate your tenancy in the right (legal) way;
+- You were not given the notice to terminate your tenancy in the right way;

-- You were not given court papers in the right (legal) way; or
+- You were not given the Complaint and Summons in the right way; or

-- Your landlord filed the eviction case against you before the notice period expired.
+- Your landlord filed the eviction case against you before the time on the eviction notice expired.

 No lease violation or fixed lease violation

 - You did not violate the terms of your lease.
 For example, your landlord may be trying to evict you because they claim you had a loud party, but you were not at home on that date and no one was in your apartment;

 - You fixed the lease violation within the notice period.
 For example, your landlord may be trying to evict you because you left personal belongings in the shared hallway, but you removed your belongings from the hallway within the required time;

 - Your landlord agreed that you could do something to make up for the lease violation and you did it in the time period; or

 - Some other person that is not you or your guest violated the lease.